swcarpentry/good-enough-practices-in-scientific-computing/index.md

     Figshare[^6],
     Dryad[^7], and
-    Zenodo[^8] allow others to find your work, use it, and cite it; we discuss licensing in Section [sec:collaboration] below.
-Follow your research community’s standards for how to provide metadata.
+    Zenodo[^8] allow others to find your work, use it, and cite it; we discuss licensing below.
+Follow your research community’s
+    standards for how to provide metadata.
 Note that there are two types of metadata: metadata about the dataset as a whole and metadata about the content within the dataset.
 If the audience is humans,